Photo Credit: Paul Duncan

 - Spend 45 minutes learning about the history and geology of the majestic Niagara River, and experiencing the excitement of playing in class 5 whitewater rapids as you journey on the Whirlpool Jet Boat Tours.

-- Cross the Canadian and American border without a document in hand!
+- Cross the Canadian and American border without a document in hand on Whirlpool Aero Car!

 - Camp!